WebFiori/cli/README.md

 ### Running a Command

-The class `webfiori\cli\Runner` is the class which is used to manage the logic of executing the commands.
+The class `WebFiori\Cli\Runner` is the class which is used to manage the logic of executing the commands.
 In order to run a command, an instance of this class must be created and used to register the command and start running the application.

 To register a command, the method `Runner::register()` is used.
 To start the application, the method `Runner::start()` is used.